GDQuest/godot-guides-v3.0/design-user-interface/gui-creation-tutorial.md

 .. note:: If you've ever done web design, it's the same spirit as working with CSS: you create a base class, and add variations with modifier classes.
 From a base button class, you'll have button-green and button-red variations for the user to accept and refuse prompts.
 The new class contains the name of the parent element and an extra keyword to explain how it modifies it.
 When we create an inherited scene and change the name of the top level node, we're doing the same thing

-## Create final components

-### Life and energy bars
+### Design the life and energy bars

-### Bombs and rupee counters
+### Add the bomb and rupee counters

-## Build the final GUI with our inherited scenes
+## Add the UI components to the final GUI

-## Final note on responsive design
+Place the GUI scene on top of the mockup

-We don’t need the interface to be as flexible as a website.
+.. note:: About **responsive design** We don’t need the interface to be as flexible as a website.
 In the majority of games, you don’t want to support both landscape and portrait screen orientations.
 It’s one of the other.
 That’s why it’s enough for the GUI elements to only move horizontally when we change the window size.
 In landscape position, the most common ratios range from 4:3 16:10.